 - SB 48 allows for water pollution dischargers to receive variances from water quality standards years before they are required to submit a pollution prevention plan.
 The granting of a variance by the DEQ should be similar to federal regulations which require the submittal and implementation of a pollution prevention plan in order to receive a variance from water quality standards.
 If the DEQ insists on issuing variances from water quality standards, it should require nothing less than implementation of a pollution prevention plan during the entire duration of the water quality variance.

 - The original language of the bill was simply unpalatable.
 DEQ listened to a coalition of deeply concerned organizations and delayed action on the bill, but unfortunately came back with a proposed amendment to SB 48 that allows DEQ to issue a variance when a permittee cannot “reasonably be expected to meet the standard…” This is a new, undefined, and arbitrary term that conflicts with the EPA’s current rule for when variances may be allowed.
 The EPA has determined that variances should only be granted after a specific showing of facts and science that are sufficient to satisfy one of six circumstances.

 Montana’s waters are too important to pass SB 48.

-SB 48 was heard in the Senate Natural Resources Committee on Wednesday, Feb.
-13th at 3:00 PM in the Senate Natural Resources Committee; it awaits a vote in that committee.
+Heard in the Senate Natural Resources Committee on February 13th.
+Passed that committee on an 11-0 vote.
+Hearing occurred in the House Natural Resources Committee on March 18th.
+Awaits a vote in that committee.